4-hydroxyquinoline 3-monooxygenase

-The 4 substrates of this enzyme are quinolin-4-ol, NADH, H^{+}, and O_{2}, whereas its 3 products are quinolin-3,4-diol, NAD^{+}, and H_{2}O.
+The four substrates of this enzyme are 4-quinolone, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are 3-hydroxyquinolin-4(1H)-one, oxidised NAD^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is an oxidoreductase, acting on paired donors, with molecular oxygen as oxidant and incorporation of one of its atoms.
 The systematic name of this enzyme class is quinolin-4(1H)-one,NADH:oxygen oxidoreductase (3-oxygenating).
 This enzyme is also called quinolin-4(1H)-one 3-monooxygenase.